Mazyod/Mazyod.github.io/_posts/2015-11-01-app-submission-nightmare.md

 > Unsupported architectures.
 The executable for xxxx/Realm.framwork contains unsupported architectures [x86_64, i386]

-Thankfully, I had just missed a step in integrating the framework, which [can be found here](https://github.com/realm/realm-cocoa/issues/2352).
+Thankfully, I had just missed a step in integrating the framework...

 As for the __AppleWatch__ issues, I was easily able to reduce the size by compressing the icon images using [ImageAlpha](http://pngmini.com/).
 How much, you say? saved about 7.5 MB!